ClickCease What are URLs? A guide to better & SEO-friendly URLs

 A URL slug, or Uniform Resource Locator, is a web address that tells search engines and users where to find specific content.

-For SEO, URLs serve a dual purpose: they inform search engines about a page’s content and structure, while simultaneously influencing user behavior and trust.
+For SEO, URLs serve a dual purpose.
+They inform search engines about a page’s content and structure.
+At the same time they influence user behavior and trust.

 URLs typically consist of several parts: